About Ahead Sheep™

 Harmony Wheel Tool

-The harmony wheel enables you to manage and visualize color harmonies for the first five colors in the palette.
+The harmony wheel enables you to manage and visualize color harmonies for up to the first five colors in the workspace palette.
 Harmonious hues create pleasing shapes on the wheel, which your eyes naturally find appealing.
 The ring behind the wheel displays hues positioned according to the angles of the color wheel.
 Buttons for common harmonies surround the center.
-Tap a button to snap the first colors in the palette to the harmony pattern.
+Tap a harmony button to snap the first colors in the palette to the harmony pattern.
 Each button previews the harmony it applies.
 When you select a harmony that allows angle adjustment, a degrees knob appears in the center.

 • Complementary: Two colors positioned opposite each other.